0xsomnus/Solidity-DevSecOps-Standard/README.md

 A more detailed guide is in development.
 This checklist itself is still being improved upon.

 _Based on work by [ConsenSys Diligence](https://consensys.github.io/smart-contract-best-practices/), [the Secureum](https://secureum.xyz/) and inspired by the [solcurity standard](https://github.com/Rari-Capital/solcurity)._
+_Additionally, I'd like to thank my colleague and mentor [Dominik Muhs](https://twitter.com/lethalspoons) for his feedback in making this guide._

 ### Human Elements/Mindset